Council candidate Nalini Joseph looks to use decades of experience in courts if elected - Salisbury Post

 Joseph praised City Manager Lane Bailey, who is retiring in December, with being a “financial whiz” and “forensic accountant” who analyzes every line item cost in the budget.
 She told the Post she wants to see that same level of ample experience and skills in the next manager, in addition to a vision for the city.

 “I have the children and families that I have worked with at heart, but I am able to see beyond today, tomorrow,” Joseph said.
 “I’m able to see beyond just my two-year term on council if I am elected.
-I’m able to see into the future, and I see a beautiful, preposterous Salisbury.
+I’m able to see into the future, and I see a beautiful, prosperous Salisbury.
 A place that’s safe for everyone to live in.”

 Joseph and her husband, Jude, have one son.
 Joseph is also a volunteer at the Salisbury VA Medical Center, and a voting at-large member of the Republican Executive Committee with the Rowan County Republican Party.